jump-dev/JuMP.jl/docs/src/developers/style.md

 `import MyModule: x, p` because the `import` versions allow method extension without qualifying with the module name.

+Similarly, `using ModuleName: ModuleName` is an acceptable substitute for `import ModuleName`, because it does not bring all symbols exported by `ModuleName` into scope.
+However, we prefer `import ModuleName` for consistency.

 ## Documentation

 This section describes the writing style that should be used when writing